gerardo-junior/gitpod-provider-credentials-takeover/README.md

 ##### 2° transparent

-the `gp credential-helper` generate or fetch a temp gitpod token via the supervisor's api and a proxy (outside of pod) translates that token into the git provider token (filtered by git agent)
+the `gp credential-helper` generate or fetch with the supervisor's api a temp gitpod token and a proxy (outside of pod) translates that token into the git provider token (filtered by git agent)

 ![image](https://user-images.githubusercontent.com/9096410/113546674-d3878480-95c2-11eb-8838-1fc8c1a31b47.png)